jiinjeong/CSVolunteer/README.md

   * Subscript
     * To make text subscripted, use the `<sub> </sub>` tag.
     * For example: `<p>The following is subscripted: <sub>Subscripted Text</sub></p>`
-    * Subscript is ofen used to identify mathematical variables.
+    * Subscript is often used to identify mathematical variables.
       * For example: `<p>P<sub>1</sub>V<sub>1</sub> = P<sub>2</sub>V<sub>2</sub></p>`
   * Superscript
     * To make text superscriped, use the `<sup> </sup>` tag.